rodriguezmeza/wlcov/README.md

 ## Plotting utilities

 Several Jupyter notebooks, written by `xxx`, are available to process wlcov results.
-They are in the folder `tests\notebooks`.
+They are in the folder `tests/notebooks`.

 Other python scripts are in directory `tests/python`.